petri-labs/mokita/x/superfluid/README.md

 selection of validators.
 As stated above, MOKI is also minted and burned each day and superfluidly staked to whoever you have chosen to be your validator.
-You gain additional APR as a reward for bolstering the Mokisis chain's consensus integrity by delegating.
+You gain additional APR as a reward for bolstering the Mokita chain's consensus integrity by delegating.

 ### Unbonding